27 Warm & Wonderful Things to Do in Geneva in Winter

 Woman with her arms up in the air and a hat, black jacket and shoes, smiling and enjoying this day trip from Geneva in winter

-For those seeking some thrill, there are also sleds at the ready for a wild downhill experience!
+For thrill-seekers, there are also sleds at the ready for a wild downhill experience!
+If you prefer a more tranquil experience, the village of Les Diablerets offers just that.

 Try vin chaud at one of Geneva’s Christmas markets.